ChrisPaliqaw/rosauth_jwt/README.md

 . devel/setup.bash
 ```

-At this time, you must create a .env file in the base directory of the project.
+Now create a .env file in the base directory of the project.
 Since your base directory is mounted in Docker, the .env file
 you're created will be immediately available in the container.
 You can use the following as a template - just fill in the values.
 If you use Google auth, you may not need to replace the values for JWT_ALGORITHM, and if you use Supbase, you don't need to replace the
 the JWT_AUDIENCE value.